theodoragirgis/rebound/docs/collisions.md

 ### Tree
 This method uses an oct-tree to check for overlapping particles at the end of the timestep.
 When a large number of particles $N$ is used, this method scales as $O(N log(N))$, rather than $O(N^2)$ for the direct search.
-Note that you need to initialize the simulationbox whenever you want to use the tree.
+Note that you need to initialize the simulation box whenever you want to use the tree.
 Below is an example on how to enable the tree based collision search.

 === "C"